ansys/pyprimemesh/README.md

 ## Dependencies

-You must have Ansys 2023 R1 or later installed for access to Ansys Prime Server.
+You must have Ansys 2023 R1 or later installed to have access to Ansys Prime Server.
 Optionally, CAD readers can be configured.

-Ansys Prime Server requires an Ansys Mechanical PrepPost or Fluids PrepPost (CFD) license to run.
+Ansys Prime Server requires one of the following licenses to run.
+The system checks out the first available license from the list in the following order:

+1. CFD PrepPost

+2. CFD PrepPost Pro

+3. Mechanical Enterprise PrepPost

+4. Mechanical Enterprise

+5. Mechanical Pro

+6. Mechanical Premium

+7. Ansys LS-DYNA

 ## Get started